What Is a Health Insurance Claim?

 • Member ID number (from your ID card)

-2. Mail the form and the original bill issued by the provider to the address at the top of the claim form.
+5. Print the completed form and mail it — along with the original bill from the provider — to the address at the top of the claim form.

 Some Tips